FusionAuth developer image

 Two Factor Authentication With the API

-Two factor authentication also works when using the api.
-In that case, when you complete the passwordless authentication, instead of getting the user data, you’ll get a twoFactorId:
+Two factor authentication also works when Using the API Directly .
+In that case, when you complete the magic link authentication, instead of getting the user data, you’ll get a twoFactorId:

 {"twoFactorId":"VnNILnXs_EDG-cjwokwITRApmAxCMkojeT3CUqqLhLc"}

 Your application must then prompt the user for their two-factor code, from SMS or an application like Google Authenticator.
-Note that this is an entirely different code than the one-time code returned when you started the passwordless login.
+Note that this is an entirely different code than the one-time code returned when you started the magic link login.
 Pass the twoFactorId and the two-factor code to the /api/two-factor/login endpoint in order to complete the two-factor authentication.

 If a user has previously completed a two-factor authentication and has decided to trust the device, you may have a twoFactorTrustId value.
 This can be passed to the /api/passwordless/login endpoint.
 If valid, this will skip the two-factor challenge.